 If you get stuck - fear not, we have more resources available to help you!

-You can find full documentation on the support pages which can be accessed here.
+You can find full documentation on the Support Pages here.

 Alternatively take a look in the Samples Library here - its full of demos and classic tasks - you may find we already have the basic experimental set up you were looking for ready made!
 You can clone them into your project and start editing them from there.